Performance Analysis of an Unreliable $M/G/1$ Retrial Queue with Two-way Communication: Numerical Examples and Discussions

-\figurename{~\ref{fig2}} shows the variation in mean system size as functions of the inbound arrival rate ($\lambda$), outbound rate ($\alpha$), retrial rate ($\nu$), and inbound service ($\mu_{1,1}$) and repair ($\gamma_{1,1}$) times.
-Increase in the number of arriving calls reduces the chances of finding the server active and idle.
-Consequently, these calls enter the orbit to retry for service as shown in the figure.
-In comparison to the failure-free scenario, we note that the system size in our model increases with the failure rate $\beta_1$ as $\lambda$ increases.
-A similar relationship can be observed between $E[M]$ and $\alpha$ as well.
-In regard to the retrial rate, $E[M]$ steeply decreases initially and gradually stabilizes to some constant value.
-This justifies the fact that the calls residing in orbit have higher chances of being served and thus, leaving the orbit if they retry for service more frequently.
-For lower values of $\beta_1$, the primary incoming calls are more probable to find the server available, resulting in a reduced orbit size.
-The influence of the service and repair times of primary calls is also evident in this figure.
-As the average time to serve incoming calls increases, $E[M]$ grows steeper.
+\figurename{~\ref{fig2}} shows the variation in mean system size ($E[M]$) as functions of the inbound arrival rate ($\lambda$), outbound rate ($\alpha$), retrial rate ($\nu$), and inbound service ($\mu_{1,1}$) and repair ($\gamma_{1,1}$) times.
+As evident in \figurename{\ref{fig2a}}, increase in the number of arriving calls reduces the chance of finding the server active and idle.
+Consequently, these unattended incoming calls enter the orbit to retry for service thus, increasing the average system size as shown in the figure.
+In comparison to the failure-free baseline scenario, we note that the system size of our model increases with the failure rate $\beta_1$ as $\lambda$ increases.
+A similar relationship can be observed in \figurename{\ref{fig2b}} between $E[M]$ and $\alpha$ as well.
+On the other hand, $E[M]$ steeply decreases initially and gradually stabilizes to some constant value with increase in the rate for service retrial as depicted in \figurename{\ref{fig2c}}.
+The observation justifies the fact that an incoming call residing in orbit has a higher chance of being served and thus, leaving the orbit if it re-attempts for service more frequently.
+For lower values of $\beta_1$, a primary incoming call is more probable to find the server available, resulting in a reduced orbit size.
+The influence of the service and repair times of primary calls on the mean system size are also illustrated in \figurename{\ref{fig2d}} and \figurename{\ref{fig2e}}, respectively.
+As the average time to serve incoming calls increases, $E[M]$ grows steeper as depicted in \figurename{~\ref{fig2d}}.
 In other words, longer service times increases the number of incoming calls waiting in the orbit.
-Likewise, shorter the server repair time, the more active it would be thus, reducing the system size which is mainly dominated by the orbit length.
+Likewise, the shorter the server repair time, the more active it would be thus, reducing the system size which is mainly dominated by the orbit length.
+As seen in \figurename{\ref{fig2e}}, depending on the distribution type, the difference in $E[M]$ increases substantially with increase in the server repair time while serving an inbound call.

+The mean orbit waiting time of incoming calls is given in \figurename{~\ref{fig3}} as functions of parameters $\lambda$ and $\beta_1$.
+With respect to the benchmark, we observe the impact of server failure while serving incoming calls on the gradual increase in $E[W]$ in \figurename{\ref{fig3a}}.
+As the value of $\lambda$ rises from 1 to 2, $E[W]$ shows a percentage increase of almost $133\%$ for $(\beta_1,\beta_2) = (0.4,0.5)$ and nearly $111\%$ for $(\beta_1,\beta_2) = (0.8,0.5)$.
+Moreover, as the value of $\beta_1$ increases to $2$ in \figurename{\ref{fig3b}}, we observe that the average orbit delay grows exponentially with increase in $\mu_{1,1}$.